andrew-paterson/ember-custom-codemods/README.md

+# Installation

+`npm install git+ssh://git@github.com/andrew-paterson/ember-custom-codemods.git`

+# no-implicit-this

-Automatically fixes `no-impliciut-this` errors in Ember.js applications and addons.
+Automatically fixes `no-implicit-this` errors in Ember.js applications and addons.

 Uses a JSON list of no-implicit this template errors, all referring to properties references in a template with neither `this.` not `@`.

-# Installation

-`npm install git+ssh://git@github.com/andrew-paterson/ember-no-implicit-this.git`

-# Overview

 First determines if a property should have the prefix `.this`.
 Use the components map passed as the second argument to find all of the JavaScript files which back the template in question.
 The `.this` prefix is applied if any ofn the following are found in any of the JavaScript files backing the template: